AntMarras/mcpmocker/README.md

 # McpMocker - A MCP server for AI Development

+⚠️ Early development.
+This project is in an eary phase and under active development.

 ## Overview

 **McpMocker** is a lightweight **Model Context Protocol (MCP) server** designed to help build, test, and experiment with AI tool integrations, inspired by [JSONPlaceholder](https://jsonplaceholder.typicode.com/) and [apimocker](https://apimocker.com/) projects.